teiniker/teiniker-lectures-securitytesting/cryptography/symmetric_encryption/README.md

 cipher text produced and then applying the raw cipher to produce the next block of cipher text.

-The `IvParameterSpec` object is used to carry the i**nitialization vector (IV)** It is the IV that provides the initial block of cipher text that is XOR-ed with the first block of input.
+It is the **initialization vector (IV)** that provides the initial block of cipher text that is XOR-ed with the first block of input.

 Forgetting to set the IV (or setting it to the wrong value) is a very common programming error.
 The indicator for this error is that the first